0cjs/sedoc/git/git-bug.md

   and name; `user show 1a2b3c4` shows the same thing; it's not clear how to show details.

+* For convenience, `gbb() { git bug bug "$@"; }`.

-* Create a new bug with `git bug bug new`; this opens up an editor where you enter the title and body as first para and rest, just like a Git commit message.
+* Create a new bug with `gbb new`; this opens up an editor where you enter the title and body as first para and rest, just like a Git commit message.
 After writing, it will come back with something like `5b530d2 created`.

-* Listing the bugs with `git bug bug` will show a summary line for your bug; other ways of seeing information:
+* Listing the bugs with `gbb` will show a summary line for your bug; other ways of seeing information:

-      git bug bug title 5b530d2
+      gbb title 5b530d2
-      git bug bug status 5b530d2        # 'open' git bug bug label 5b530d2         # no labels yet git bug bug show 5b530d2          # all the information above git bug bug comment 5b530d2       # XXX all above + comments?
+      gbb status 5b530d2        # 'open'
+      gbb label 5b530d2         # no labels yet gbb show 5b530d2          # summary of all above and all comments gbb comment 5b530d2       # comments only w/no summary; prettier format

+  The IDs showed by `gbb comment` are the [_combined_ IDs][combid] created by interleaving the bug ID and the comment ID; see also below.

-* You can `git bug bug select 5b530d2` so that you can do all the above commands without having to specify the bug ID. `git bug bug deselect` undoes this.
+* You can `gbb select 5b530d2` so that you can do all the above commands without having to specify the bug ID. `gbb deselect` undoes this.

+* Comments on bugs.

+      gbb comment new 5b530d2   # bring up editor for comment gbb comment 5b530d2       # shows comment w/new comment ID 5fb3563 gbb comment edit 5fb3563  # replaces comment
+      #   BUG: old comment not shown in editor when editing a comment above.
+      gbb comment 5b530d2       # comment ID did not change

+  Note that the comment ID after edit remains the same: the [combined ID][combid] of the bug (5b53…) and the original comment ID f365… (that the edit targets with its `"target":"f365…"` field) interleaving each char as a₀b₀a₁b₁a₂b₂… to get 5fb356….

 TODO:
-* Comments on bugs.
 * Filter and sort: Use queries like git bug ls "status:open sort:edit" to filter and sort bugs.
 * Search: Find bugs by text content within your repository.
 * Push/pull to/from remote.